mapbender/mapbender-documentation/en/functions/search/search_router.rst

 .. image:: ../../../figures/search_router_example_search_description.png
      :scale: 80

-Displayed is the excerpt of the yaml-definition configureing the formula.
+Displayed is the excerpt of the yaml-definition configuring the formula.
 Columns orga, town and usertype are used in the formula and implemented as the fields Mapebender User, Town and Usertype.
 Mapbender User and Town are type text, Usertype can be of various types.
-The text that should be displayed, if nothing is selected yet, is here "Please select…" (Nr. **1** – empty_value: ‚Please select...‘).
-The title above these fields is set with label (Nr. **2**).
+The text that should be displayed here, if nothing is selected yet, is "Please select…" (Nr. **1** – empty_value: ‚Please select...‘).
+The title above these fields is set with a label (Nr. **2**).
 The attribute data-autocomplete: ‚on‘ results in a dropdown menu with recommendations from the database (Nr. **3**).
 Because compare: ilike is enabled it is not necessary to write the exact word.
 The search will find results that are only similar to the written term (Nr. **4** – Wheregr (the g is lowercase, nevertheless WhereGroup with uppercase G was found).
 The fieldtype choice is variable, possibilities are defined in choices (Nr. **5**).
 The table contains the possibilities as numbers (1, 2, 3, 4).
 In this example every number represents a text, which should be displayed in the dropdown menu.

 A complete search for the Mapbender User WhereGroup, in the Town Bonn, of the Usertype Company and the found results will look like this: